Batman1281/odin-recipes/README.md

 # odin-recipes
-Will be used to star coding journey
+Will be used to start coding journey